 At a Glance

-- Contains ginkgo (Ginkgo biloba) and huperzine A
+- Contains ginkgo (Ginkgo biloba leaf extract) and huperzine (Huperzia serrata)

 - Promotes optimal brain performance

 - Shows promising results for certain forms of cognitive decline

 As our society ages as a whole, memory concerns become more frequent.
 Whether due to our stressful modern lifestyles or to the high expectations we or others have of ourselves, more and more people are becoming aware of this complex of problems.
 And rightly so: Impaired memory and cognitive decline influence all aspects of life, and not only for the individual.
 The burden is shared by society as a whole.
 In the United States alone the annual costs are estimated to be approximately 100 billion dollars.

 The older people get, the less active their brain cells become.
 What was once easy gets increasingly more difficult.
 It is estimated that approximately half of those older than 50 suffer from impaired memory, with symptoms ranging from simply forgetting things to full-blown cognitive decline and dementia.

 Ginkozin®, a blend of the two potent extracts Ginkgo biloba, one of the oldest plants on earth, and huperzine A, which is extracted from the moss Huperzia serrata, could prove to be the answer to these problems.